totalspectrum/riscvp2/README.md

 This is a project that turns a RISC-V toolchain into a Propeller P2 toolchain.
 It's tuned for GCC right now, but in principle could be used on clang or other compilers.

-For now this is tested only on Linux machines, but I think it should work for Mac OS X and for Windows.
-The only tricky part is making sure that the path names are acceptable to Windows, but I think if everything is on one drive it should be OK.
+For now this is tested only on Linux and Windows machines, but I think it should work for Mac OS X too.

 ## Directions

 ### Toolchain

 First, obtain a RISC-V toolchain.
 In an earlier iteration of this project I built the standard RISC-V toolchain myself from source.
-But I've since switched to the GNU MCU Eclipse toolchain, which comes in convenient binary form from https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/.
+But I've since switched to the GNU MCU Eclipse toolchain, which comes in convenient binary form from https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/ or https://github.com.xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/latest.

+### Linux

 For my x64 Linux machine I downloaded `gnu-mcu-eclipse-riscv-none-gcc-8.2.0-2.2-20190521-0004-centos64.tgz` and extracted it to a local directory.
 The tools are buried in a slightly funny directory structure; we could work with that, but to simplify it I eliminated a few layers, and moved:
 ```